 The fair value of foreign-currency-denominated portfolio investments, foreign currency holdings and other assets and liabilities denominated in a foreign currency are translated into the Fund's reporting currency using the closing rate of exchange on each valuation date.
-Income, expenses and investment transactions in foreign currencies are translated into the Fund's reporting currencies are translated into the Fund's reporting currency at the rate of exchange prevailing on the respective dates of such transactions.
+Income, expenses and investment transactions in foreign currencies are translated into the Fund's reporting currency at the rate of exchange prevailing on the respective dates of such transactions.

-Foreign exchange gains (losses) relating to cash, receivables and payables are presented as "Foreign exchange gain (loss) on cash and other net assets" and those relating to financial instruments classified as held for trading and FVTPL are presented within "Net realized gain (loss) on investments" and "Net change in unrealized appreciation (depreciation) on investments" in the Statements of Comprehensive Income.
+Foreign exchange gains (losses) relating to cash, receivables and payables are presented as "Foreign currency gain (loss) on cash and other net assets" and those relating to financial instruments classified as held for trading and FVTPL are presented within "Net realized gain (loss) on sale of investments" and "Net change in unrealized appreciation (depreciation) on investments" in the Statements of comprehensive income.